 The Ryzen 1700X is a very good multi-tasking processor which outperforms every Intel processor at its price range in every rendering and video encoding application.
 However, in gaming, it can’t even beat the i5 6600K.
 Then you can expect i5 7600K to beat it even more easily.
 But still gaming, in my opinion, is fine.
 Maybe the CPU isn’t able to utilise all of the GPU power.

 The second thing which AMD should fix is the compatibility of higher frequency Ram.
 The overclocking of ram is a pain.
 Overclocking of Ram from 2133Mhz to 2666Mhz was difficult as the system restarts like 5,6 times before applying the overclock.
 So you can imagine how much difficult will it be for it to reach 3200Mhz.

 When I tested the games with 2666Mhz Ram, the performance difference was negligible.
 I don’t know how many people are getting some boost in games.
 Maybe it’s because I have fixed the core clock of the processor to like 3.4Ghz-3.5Ghz.
 But if I combine it with a powerful graphics card like a GTX 1080 or 1080 TI, it will outperform i5’s at 4K.

-Operation of this processor is much faster.
+The operation of this processor is much faster.
 When I switch tabs of chrome or switch from Games to desktop or vice versa, it takes almost no time and doesn’t even tend to hang when I run applications like Heavyload to put 100% load on it at the same while browsing or doing other stuff.
 The i5 6600K used to hang when I used to put that chip at 100% load while surfing or doing basic works.
 So, In my opinion, it’s much faster operation wise and is also fine for gaming.

 What are your thoughts on Ryzen processors?
 Are you planning to buy one? or will you still go with i5’s?